0 56

 Keywords

-cardiovascular disease ; cardiovascular health ; health behaviors ; occupational health ; overworking
+cardiovascular health ; cardiovascular disease ; health behaviors ; occupational health ; overworking

 Abstract

-Results: The means of the LE8 scores for those working <35 h, 35-40 h, 41-48 h, 49-54 h, and ≥ 55 h per week were 69.4, 68.2, 66.8, 64.7, and 61.9, respectively.
-Among men, working 49-54 h per week [β: -1.43; 95% confidence interval (CI): -2.40, -0.45] and ≥55 h per week (β: -3.23; 95% CI: -4.11, -2.35) were associated with lower LE8 scores.
-Similarly, among women, working 49-54 h per week (β: -1.62; 95% CI: -2.72, -0.52) and ≥55 h per week (β: -2.88; 95% CI: -3.88, -1.88) had negative associations with LE8 scores.
-Working ≥55 h per week was associated with a 2.03-fold increase (95% CI: 1.53, 2.68) in the odds of low CVH among men and a 2.02-fold increase (95% CI: 1.37, 2.98) among women.
+Background: Long working hours represent a major public health concern.
+We explored the association between working hours and the American Heart Association's "Life's Essential 8 (LE8)."
+Methods: A nationwide sample comprising 21 062 Korean workers was analyzed.
+The LE8 scores (range 0-100) were calculated based on the following cardiovascular disease risk factors: diet, physical activity, nicotine exposure, sleep health, body mass index, blood lipid levels, blood glucose levels, and blood pressure.
+Cardiovascular health (CVH) was categorized as low (LE8: 0-49), intermediate (LE8: 50-59), and high (LE8: 80-100).
+Linear regression and multinomial logistic regression models were used for statistical analyses.
+Results: The means of the LE8 scores for those working <35 h, 35-40 h, 41-48 h, 49-54 h, and >= 55 h per week were 69.4, 68.2, 66.8, 64.7, and 61.9, respectively.
+Among men, working 49-54 h per week [beta: -1.43; 95% confidence interval (CI): -2.40, -0.45] and >= 55 h per week (beta: -3.23; 95% CI: -4.11, -2.35) were associated with lower LE8 scores.
+Similarly, among women, working 49-54 h per week (beta: -1.62; 95% CI: -2.72, -0.52) and >= 55 h per week (beta: -2.88; 95% CI: -3.88, -1.88) had negative associations with LE8 scores.
+Working >= 55 h per week was associated with a 2.03-fold increase (95% CI: 1.53, 2.68) in the odds of low CVH among men and a 2.02-fold increase (95% CI: 1.37, 2.98) among women.
+Conclusion: Long working hours are associated with poor CVH, emphasizing the necessity of mitigating excessive working hours.

 DOI